German Shepherds and Dangerous Foods: 8 You Must Avoid

 Q: Can German Shepherds eat dairy products?

 A: Many are lactose intolerant.
-Offer dairy sparingly and watch for digestive upset.
+Offer sparingly and watch for digestive upset.

-A: Raw bones may support dental health, but cooked bones should always be avoided due to splintering risks.
+A: Raw bones can help dental health.
+Cooked bones should be avoided due to splintering.

-A: Yes, plain peanut butter without xylitol is safe in moderation.
+A: Plain peanut butter without xylitol is fine in moderation.

-A: Many tolerate grains like rice and oats well, though some may have sensitivities.
+A: Many tolerate rice, oats, and similar grains, though some may have sensitivities.

 Final Thoughts